Updated 11:41 a.m. April 25

 *Yes, you did just see one of these state reps on your ballot Tuesday.
 But their terms last just two years, so their seats will be back up for grabs in 2018.

 2018 — U.S. Senator Bob Casey (D — Pa.)

 - Update, Feb 10: Pa.
-State Rep. Rick Saccone, (R-Elizabeth Township) announced he’s running, per PG.
+State Rep. Rick Saccone, (R-Elizabeth Township) announced he’s running, per the PG.

 2018 — U.S. Rep. Michael Doyle (D — Pittsburgh)

 2018 — U.S. Rep. Tim Murphy (R — Brentwood)

 2018 — U.S. Rep. Keith Rothfus (R — Oakmont)